d630/fzf-contrib/README.md

     `-- z1.bash
 ```

-Files are stored in `src/` and will be manually loaded / hard linked into several `rc/` subdirectories. `LINKS.txt` tracks all linking; it may be used if `fzf-custom` is a git repository and we need to relink into `rc/` in a git hook post script.
+Files are stored in `src/` and will be manually loaded (hard linked) into several `rc/` subdirectories. `LINKS.txt` tracks all linking; it may be used if `fzf-custom` is a git repository and we need to relink into `rc/` in a git hook post script.

 ### fzf-contrib(1) command